KappaML/kappaml.com/src/pages/index.md

     - image: /img/efficient.png
       name: Efficient
       text: >
-        The training process happens on the fly and do no have to be retrained, resulting in a low compute power required.
+        The training process of a model happens over time.
+The models does no have to be retrained, resulting in a low compute power required.
     - image: /img/versatile.png
       name: Versatile
       text: >